ioBroker/ioBroker.n8n/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
 * (@GermanBluefox) Implemented file selector.
-Format of trigger/read/write on file was changed.
+The format of trigger/read/write on file was changed.

 ### 0.1.3 (2025-09-02)
 * (@GermanBluefox) Added link from instances to n8n